benselloum-nizar/ML-Based-UAV-Trajectory-Optimization-in-Monitoring-Systems/UAV-Trajectory-Optimization-main/README.md

 ## Results and Analysis

-After running the algorithms, you can analyze the results using the comparison script which generates KPI plots.
-The plots will show the performance comparison between Random Action, SARSA, and Q-Learning algorithms across different metrics.
+After running the algorithms, you can analyze the results using the comparison script which generates KPI plots and trajectory visualizations.
+The analysis includes:

+- **KPI Plots**: Performance comparison between Random Action, SARSA, and Q-Learning algorithms across different metrics (reward, flight time, success rate, etc.)
+- **Trajectory Visualization**: Visual comparison of the best trajectory from each algorithm on the same grid, showing how each algorithm navigates the environment, avoids obstacles, and serves sensor nodes